Practice Development for Medical Expert Witnesses

 Freebies!

-- Google MyBusiness is the digital the secret behind that search result when you’ve typed in someone’s (precise) name.
-Look to the right of the search results page.
-There is a massive box with photo, location, contact info and, most valuable of all, a place to post from time to time.
-Type into Google “forensicexpertpro” and you’ll see what I mean.
+It contains photos, location, contact info and, most valuable of all, a place to post from time to time.
+Try it: type into Google “forensicexpertpro” and you’ll see what I mean.

-- Social Media.
-Per the brief Social Media paragraph below, join free LinkedIn and start building “connections.”
-Join Groups–especially those for attorneys.
+Per the Social Media section on this page, join free LinkedIn and start building “connections.”
+Join LinkedIn “Groups”–especially those for attorneys.
 Post at least once a week and stay conservative.
 Learn about posting online.
-Consider linking articles from your website.
+Consider posts that link articles from your website.

-- Web-Stat Premium is $9.50/month.
+• Web-Stat Premium is $9.50/month.
 Not free, but inexpensive.
 Web-Stat picks up where Google Analytics stops.
 Web-Stat follows the user’s journey inside your site.
-How long did they spend on which page?
+How long did they spend and on which page?
 Did they really read your About page?
 When did they go to the site?
+Where are they located?
 I love it because I can ask a client “did you get a call yesterday from North Carolina?”
-If the answer is yes, then I know it was the North Carolina visitor that spent 7 minutes reading Article X (but not Article Y).
+If the answer is yes, then I know it was from the North Carolina visitor that spent 7 minutes reading Article X (but not Article Y).
 Article X is now on my “effective” list.

 Pick up the phone to call, or email, prior clients.